Strategic Capital Improvement Program (CIP) Planning

 Nate Carhoff (4:35)

-We always start with the department heads and what their highest goals are, or priorities are.
+We always start with the department heads and what their highest goals are, our priorities are.
 We’ll sit down with public works or wastewater, streets department, parks department, and then we’ll bring in members from the city leadership; the mayor, a couple of council members, administrators, and then also some community members that are chosen by the city leadership to help kind of steer the priorities.
-We start with the huge dollar amount of what everybody wants and then we kind of whittle that down into what the community can afford going forward on a year-by-year, or a five-year type basis.
+We start with the huge dollar amount of what everybody wants, and then we kind of whittle that down into what the community can afford going forward on a year-by-year or a five-year type basis.

 I think if a community hasn’t done a Capital Improvements Plan in a while, there’s going to be some sticker shock.
-One of our communities hadn’t done a plan in a while and we ended up identifying $15 million worth of improvements after it was all said and done, all the way through all the departments, and all the equipment replacements.
+One of our communities hadn’t done a plan in a while, and we ended up identifying $15 million worth of improvements after it was all said and done, all the way through all the departments and all the equipment replacements.
 That was quite a shock to them.
 Then we went through and identified funding sources and what the community needed to do.
-After we got through all of that process, it’s really not that scary at the end of it.
-That $15 million in projects – well, some of those are completely wishful thinking and are put off into year five or year ten, and really let’s focus on what can be done this year, what needs to be done this year, next year, and roll up our sleeves and get to work.
+After we got through all of that process, it’s not that scary at the end of it.
+That $15 million in projects – well, some of those are completely wishful thinking and are put off into year five or year ten, and let’s focus on what can be done this year, what needs to be done this year, next year, and roll up our sleeves and get to work.

 Andy Burke (5:59)

-I think a key component there, is to update that.
-That’s kind of an active or a live document and updating that CIP either annually or whatever the client chooses is important, too, because we all understand that the funding and the budgets are flexible and fluid from our clients.
+I think a key component there is to update that.
+That’s kind of an active or a live document, and updating that CIP either annually or whatever the client chooses is important, too, because we all understand that the funding and the budgets are flexible and fluid from our clients.
 One year’s CIP might look a little bit different from the next year’s, just based on some of the projects or priorities that might pop up during any particular year.